Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 My maths teacher taught me to always 'show your working', so here they are for the above carbon footprint calculations, based on the rates given above from ClimateIQ:

 ```
+Microservices:
+CPU carbon rate = 0.0006316 * 4 CPU * 3 nodes  = 0.0075792 per hour
+Memory carbon rate = 0.0001 * 15 * 3 nodes = 0.0045 per hour
+Storage carbon rate, HDD = 0.0000677 * (100/1000) = 0.0000609 per hour
+Storage carbon rate, SSD = 0.0003049 * (100/1000) = 0.0027441 per hour
+Total rate for microservices = 0.01488 per hour

+Video platform:
-CPU carbon footprint = 0.0007 * 3 nodes)  = 0.0021 per hour
+CPU carbon rate = 0.0006316 * 2 CPU * 2 nodes)  = 0.0025264 per hour
-Memory carbon footprint = 0.0001 * 15  = 0.0015 per hour
+Memory carbon rate = 0.0001 * 7.5 * 2 nodes = 0.0015 per hour
+Storage carbon rate, HDD = 0.0000677 * ( 20/1000 ) = 0.000001354 per hour
+Storage carbon rate, SSD =  0.000304 * ( 100/1000 ) = 0.0003049 per hour
+Total rate for video =  0.004058 per hour

+Database:
+CPU carbon rate = 0.0006316 * 1 node)  = 0.0006316 per hour
+Memory carbon rate = 0.0001 * 3.75  = 0.000375 per hour
-Storage carbon footprint = ( 100/1000 * 3 instances * 0.0002) = 0.00006 per hour
+Storage carbon rate, SSD = ( 10/1000 * 0.0003049) = 0.00003049 per hour
+Total rate for database=  0.001037 per hour

-Total carbon footprint =  0.00366 * 8760 hours/year =~ 32 KgCO2/year
+Total system carbon footprint for single environment =  (0.01488 + 0.004058 + 0.001037) * 8760 hours/year =~ 175 KgCO2/year

-Total carbon footprint for 3 environments = 32 * 3 envs = 66 KgCO2/year
+Total system carbon footprint for 3 environments = 175 * 3 = 525 KgCO2/year

-(TO BE ADJUSTED FOR DB)
 ```
 [Figure: Relative Carbon Footprints, showing our Example Micro-service Cloud System]()

 Let’s place our micro-services cloud system on the relative carbon footprint line.
-At 32 KgCO2 it would be somewhere on the left between a single London-Birmingham bus trip and mowing the lawn for a year.
+At 175 KgCO2 it would be somewhere in the middle between running a lawn mower and owning a cat.
 But of course any realistic software system will likely have 2-3 similar environments, with varied configurations, plus services such as gateways, load balances, databases etc...
 These services may be PAYG shared, rather than dedicated to this system, but nevertheless need to be accounted.
-In practice it’s likely that this carbon cost will be a multiple, let’s say 5x at 150 KgCO2/year for a very modest system.

-This is a very modest system and is small scale in comparison to many brand-name e-commerce retail sites or banking systems.
-Run the system for 5 years, an admittedly arbitrary figure to represent system life, and we’ve exceeded the cost of a return holiday flight from London to Malaga.
+In practice, it is likely that this carbon cost will be a multiple, let’s say 3x175 = 522 KgCO2/year for a very modest system.
+This is a very modest system and is small scale in comparison to many brand-name e-commerce retail sites or banking systems, yet already close to the cost of a flight from London to Malaga at 620 KgCO2.

 ## Green washing?